Minors and Visitors in the Lab

 Requirements for receiving/hosting a visitor in a research space include:

-• Visitors must sign the PARTICIPANT CONSENT, RELEASE AND WAIVER OF LIABILITY .
+- If actively working or conducting experiments, visitors must sign the PARTICIPANT CONSENT, RELEASE AND WAIVER OF LIABILITY.
 Waiver forms should be kept by the hosting faculty, unit or department for a minimum of 3 years.